saidvandeklundert/learn/_posts/2021-11-5-calling-rust-from-python.md

 If we put the `start_procedure` on a while loop, and let it run for a while, we can see that the process will gradually start to consume more and more memory.
 The problem is that the value that is returned from Rust is not cleaned up.

-With the following change to the Python script, we run the `start_procedure` call indefinately:
+With the following change to the Python script, we run the `start_procedure` call indefinitely:

 ```python
     while True: